Last approved by the Board of Directors on June 1, 2022. Originally created in 1998.

 Focus on reducing consumption

-We believe that we can be more effective by reducing demand for animal-based products than by attempting to affect the supply.
-We will focus on the purchasers of products involving cruelty and attempt to change their buying habits.
+We believe an effective strategy for reducing animal suffering is reducing demand for animal-based products.
+We will focus on the purchasers of products involving cruelty and attempt to move them toward a plant-based lifestyle.

 Consider long-term as well as short-term goals

 The importance of a short-term reduction in animal suffering should not be ignored.
-However, long-term goals that would ensure greater future reductions are also important.
-We will strive to strike a balance between the long and short term.
+However, long-term goals that would ensure greater future harm reduction are also important.
+We will strive to strike a balance between the long and short-term.